KVishnuVardhanR/Smart-Queuing-Systems/READme.md

   - Scenario 3: Transportation Sector

 - **Hardware Proposal**:
   - All of the scenarios involve people in queues, but each scenario will require different hardware.
-So we have to determine which hardware might work for each scenario.Later, after you've built and tested your application on each hardware device for all three scenarios, you'll review the results and propose the devices in the proposal document.
+So we have to determine which hardware might work for each scenario.Later, after you've built and tested your application on each hardware device for all three scenarios, you'll review the results and propose the devices in the proposal template.

 ## Scenario 1: Manufacturing Sector
 Mr. Vishwas is the VP of Engineering at Naomi Semiconductors, a manufacturer known for its industrial-grade standard in producing semiconductor chips.
 Recently, the company has been venturing into Intel Pentium 4/3000 chip production—and they want to maximize their revenue in this venture.
 Their other chips in the last year have earned them two million dollars alone.
 With such good revenue, their expansion into the Intel Pentium 4/3000 industry is an obvious next step.